 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Ebara Corporation reported total greenhouse gas emissions of approximately 157,000,000 kg CO2e for Scope 1 and 2 combined, alongside a significant Scope 3 emission total of about 370,000,000,000 kg CO2e.
-This marks a reduction from 2022, where Scope 1 and 2 emissions were about 237,000,000 kg CO2e, indicating a positive trend in their emissions management.
-Ebara has set ambitious targets to further reduce its emissions.
-The company aims to decrease its absolute Scope 1 and 2 greenhouse gas emissions by 55% by 2030, using 2018 levels as a baseline.
-Additionally, Ebara is committed to reducing its Scope 3 emissions from the use of sold products by 25% by 2030, with a baseline year of 2021.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support global efforts to limit temperature rise to 1.5°C. Ebara's commitment to sustainability is reflected in its near-term reduction initiatives, which include a 32% reduction target for Scope 1 and 2 emissions by 2025 compared to 2018 levels.
-This proactive approach demonstrates Ebara's dedication to addressing climate change and reducing its carbon footprint in the electrical equipment and machinery sector.
+In 2023, Ebara Corporation reported total greenhouse gas emissions of approximately 157,000,000 kg CO2e for Scope 1 and 2, alongside a significant Scope 3 emission total of about 370,000,000,000 kg CO2e.
+This marks a reduction from 2022, where Scope 1 and 2 emissions were approximately 237,000,000 kg CO2e, indicating a positive trend in their emissions management.
+Ebara has set ambitious targets to further reduce its carbon footprint.
+The company aims to achieve a 32% reduction in Scope 1 and 2 emissions by 2025, compared to 2018 levels.
+Additionally, Ebara has committed to a more substantial reduction of 55% in these scopes by 2030.
+For Scope 3 emissions, specifically from the use of sold products, the target is a 25% reduction by 2030 from a 2021 baseline.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Ebara's commitment to addressing climate change through measurable and science-based strategies.
+The company’s efforts are crucial in the context of the electrical equipment and machinery sector, where reducing emissions is vital for sustainability and compliance with global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents